ben-le/DevOps_Trainings/README.md

 # DevOps Training Documentation and Hands-on experiences
-This repository offers free DevOps training documentation and practical hands-on experiences.!
-This repository is dedicated to offering extensive training materials aimed at cultivating a thorough understanding of DevOps practices, tools, and methodologies.
-Whether you're new to DevOps or a seasoned professional, this training resource is designed to enrich your skills and broaden your knowledge base.
+This repository offers extensive training materials aimed at cultivating a thorough understanding of DevOps practices, tools, and methodologies.
+Whether you're new to DevOps or a seasoned professional, this resource is designed to enrich your skills and broaden your knowledge base with practical, hands-on experiences.

 ### What You'll Find Here